-On this blog, we tend to get into the nuts and bolts of virtual tours, mobile-friendly tours, and related topics which means it’s time to take a step back and look at the bigger picture: How to create a virtual tour with Whitepoint.
+On this blog, we tend get into the nuts and bolts of virtual tours, mobile-friendly tours, and related topics.
+It’s time to take a step back and look at the bigger picture: How to create a virtual tour with Whitepoint.

 We’ll assume for the purposes of this blog article that you’ve already selected your subject for your virtual tour.